Introduction to forex scams

 3. Robot forex scams or expert advisor manipulation

 The first on the list has scammed many.
 A Forex robot acts as a trading program.
 It opens and closes trades by using algorithms or special computer codes.
 All Forex robots are not part of a scam.
-A Forex robot can be useful if built with the assistance of an EA (Expert Advisor) on a regulated trading platform like MetaTrader.
+A Forex robot can be helpful if built with the assistance of an EA (Expert Advisor) on a regulated trading platform like MetaTrader.

 You can avoid some of the Forex robot scams by looking for its list on the internet.
 Some other related scams may cross your path, like:

-- Many Forex robots are created to enforce a scalping system.
+• Many Forex robots are created to enforce a scalping system.
 This means that they will be trading for minimal profits.
 What this does is that it will add to the win rate.
 Such results are not entirely false but futile.
-Ultimately they can inflate the actual results.
+Ultimately, they can inflate the actual results.

 Robot scamming has been a persistent forex scam.
 It typically occurs in certain types of forex-developed trading systems.
 These systems talk about a robotic code that can generate automatic trades.
-Irrespective of whether you are sleeping or busy with some other work, these systems will trigger its automatic code and help you earn your profits without a hassle.
+Irrespective of whether you are sleeping or busy with other work, these systems will trigger its automatic code and help you earn your profits without hassle.

 Please do not fall into the trap of these robot scamming systems.
 Please do some research before putting your money into these platforms.